 ABA Therapy

-Applied Behaviour Analysis (ABA) uses the science of behaviour to set up optimal learning environments and make socially significant behaviour change.
+Using the science of behaviour to set up optimal learning environments and make socially significant behaviour change.

 We work with children and adolescents aged 2 to 17, and adults 18+, providing direct therapy and parental/caregiver support.
 We work with learners with a variety of diagnoses, including Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), and other developmental and neurological disabilities.
 We also work with learners who have not received a formal diagnosis.